 This configuration can be used with VLAN tagging or without it, meaning the authorized clients can be put in the designated VLAN by VLAN tagging option, or can use the untagged VLAN the AP is using (default behavior without using vlan tagging).

-This feature is introduced from 27.2 and on
+This feature is introduced from MR 27.2 and on

-Once selected, the option to fill the Guest VLAN information will be displayed where the VLAN ID can be input:
+Once enabled, the option to fill the Guest VLAN ID will be displayed where the VLAN ID can be input.

 In an SSID using MAC authentication with a VLAN tagging of 10, using RADIUS Guest VLAN with a Guest VLAN of 1.